 Stop 8: Piazzale Michelangelo

 This last spot on our self planned walking tour of Florence doesn’t need an introduction.
 This is the most famous florentine Piazza.
 It was developed by Giuseppe Poggi in 1869.
 And is dedicated to the famous renaissance artist Michelangelo.
 It has bronze copies of several of his marble sculptures including the world famous David.
-Although the original David stands in Galleria Dell’ Academia which we did cover in our second walking tour of Florence.
+Although the original David stands in Galleria Dell’ Academia which we did cover in our morning walk tour of Florence

 Map of our walking tour of Florence